• Skip to primary navigation

 Kid-Friendly Korean SIDE DISHES (BANCHAN)

 This potato side dish recipe uses whole baby potatoes, which has a soft skin that can be left on for a nice chewy texture.
-That also means less work in the cooking process!
+That also means less work.
 But if you want, you can also use peeled potatoes or cubed potatoes.
-Gamja jorim does not need to be served warm.

 Korean Bean Sprouts (Sukju Namul)

 This popular Korean side dish is an easy and quick way of preparing mung bean sprouts.
 It’s gluten-free, vegan, protein- and fiber-rich, and can be added to any of your kid’s meals.
-Some kids also love Kongnamul (soybean sprouts) but then some kids don’t like the attached soybeans.
-This is very similar to that except the mung beans are almost not noticeable.
-Koreans love it as a topping for bibimbap.
+It's also a must topping for Bibimbap.

 Sweet and Salty Lotus Roots (Yeonkeun Jorim)